Aphids on English Ivy: Clusters at Growing Tips and New Leaves

 Symptoms

-- Clusters of small (1–2mm) soft-bodied insects — green, black, or light brown — at stem tips and on new leaves
+- Clusters of small (1–2mm) soft-bodied insects — green, black, or light brown — packed onto stem tips and the undersides of new leaves

-- New leaves appearing distorted, curled, or stunted at the growing tip
+- New leaves emerging distorted, curled, or stunted right at the growing tip where the colony is feeding

-- Sticky honeydew on leaves below infested areas
+- Sticky honeydew coating leaves and stem sections below an infested growing tip

 Causes

-Ants farming aphids and protecting them from predators
+Ants farming aphid colonies and protecting them from predators

 How to Fix It